raphaelkaique1/environment/README.md

 4. **Commented Steps**:
    - There are commented instructions for configuring Git, including setting the user name, email, cloning repositories, and initializing Git version control.
-   - The script references the `up-mach.sh` file for automatic execution.
+   - The script references the `upsystem.sh` file for automatic execution.

 ## How to Use